I design the trust layer of AI products.

 AI Design Patterns Library

-Patterns I've shipped into production for AI products across five industries.
+Patterns I've shipped into production for AI products across multiple industries.
 Each one carries the tradeoff I learned the hard way — what I tried, what broke, what I changed.

 5 core patterns for displaying AI confidence: numeric, color-coded, language-based, and composite approaches.